-Step 1: Understanding the situation

-Workplace members talk with each other about the kinds of hazards that could be hidden in a given situation.

-Step 2: Investigating the nature of the hazard

-The essence of each hazard is clearly defined.

-Step 3: Establishing countermeasures

-Members talk with each other about their ideas for how to deal with the identified hazards.

-Step 4: Setting targets

-Countermeasures are defined in terms of specific actions to be taken, and action targets are set for each team.
+Step 1: Understanding the situation Workplace members talk with each other about the kinds of hazards that could be hidden in a given situation.
+Step 2: Investigating the nature of the hazard The essence of each hazard is clearly defined.
+Step 3: Establishing countermeasures Members talk with each other about their ideas for how to deal with the identified hazards.
+Step 4: Setting targets Countermeasures are defined in terms of specific actions to be taken, and action targets are set for each team.

-KYT is helpful for effectively implementing risk assessment, which is a core action in occupational safety and health management systems.
+KYT is helpful for effectively implementing RA, which is the core action in OSHMS.